Toad & Co Sespe Sherpa Vest Review: Cozy Winter Warmth

 What I love about it

-- Warmth without bulk: The teddy-textured exterior is plush, but the vest still fits under my Public Rec Brave The Elements Shell when I need wind protection.
-My core stays warm while my arms remain free for hauling bags or lifting our toddler into a carrier.
+- Warmth without bulk: The teddy-textured exterior is plush, but the vest still fits under my Lapwing jacket from Finisterre’s women’s line when I need wind protection.
+My core stays warm while my arms stay free for hauling bags or lifting our toddler into a carrier.

-- Travel-friendly pockets: Two zippered hand pockets stash my phone and lip balm, and the funnel collar shields my neck from winter gusts without needing a scarf.
+- Travel-friendly pockets: Two zippered hand pockets stash my phone and lip balm, and the collar shields my neck from winter wind without needing a huge scarf (but a small scarf may help!).
 I even tuck a pair of gloves in there for playground swings.

-- Polished silhouette: The slightly cropped length pairs with high-rise jeans, joggers or midi dresses, so I can wear it from playdate mornings to dinner out without swapping layers.
+- Polished silhouette: The slightly cropped length pairs with high-rise jeans, joggers or midi dresses, so I can wear it from playdate mornings to dinner out without changing layers.

 Winter testing

-- Road trips: Packs flat in my weekender and doubles as a car blanket when my toddler naps.
+- Road trips: Packs flat in my weekender and doubles as a layer for cold outings.

-- Work-from-home: Toss it over a basic tee when I hop on virtual meetings and need to look intentional.
+- Work-from-home: Toss it over a basic tee when I hop on video meetings and need to look put-together.
+It’s a 20-second fix.

-- Holiday markets: Keeps me cozy while holding hot chocolate, and the collar blocks chilly breezes when I forget my scarf.
+- Holiday markets or fall nature walks: Keeps me cozy while holding hot chocolate, and the collar blocks chilly breezes when I forget my scarf.

-- The fuzzy exterior can pick up lint, so keep a lint roller handy if you wear darker layers underneath.
+- The fuzzy exterior can pick up a tiny bit of lint, so keep a lint roller handy if you wear darker layers underneath.

 Quick takeaways

-- Plush sherpa exterior delivers instant warmth without arm bulk.
+- Plush sherpa exterior adds to total outfit warmth without arm bulk.

-- Secure pockets and high collar make it practical for winter sightseeing.
+- Secure pockets and semi-high collar make it practical for winter sightseeing.
+You might still need a scarf.

-If you love layering but hate feeling bulky, this sherpa vest is the cozy-meets-polished staple I keep recommending for winter travel capsules.
+If you love layering but dislike feeling bulky, this sherpa vest is the cozy-meets-polished staple I keep recommending for winter travel capsules.
+It’s one of the easiest and quickest additions to daily style that has made me feel a little more interesting in otherwise drab winter clothes.

 -